 Enter classroom sound reinforcement systems.
 They pipe sound through a microphone into an overhead speaker so everyone can hear.
 These systems save your teachers’ voices and allow them to be heard in all corners of the classroom.
-Today’s blog from American Sound & Electronics discusses how to make classroom sound reinforcement cool for elementary school kids.
+Today’s blog from American Sound discusses how to make classroom sound reinforcement cool for elementary school kids.

 Remember That Kids Love Technology

 One thing to remember is that kids love technology.
 The sooner young children learn how to use computers and smartphones, the more adept they’ll be at using new technology when they’re older.
-Kindergarteners will undoubtedly ask repeated questions about the microphone and where the teacher’s voice is coming from with regards to the classroom sound reinforcement technology.
+Kindergarteners will undoubtedly ask repeated questions about the microphone and where the teacher’s voice is coming from with regard to the classroom sound reinforcement technology.
 Kids are understandably curious, and they want to know about the cool gadget their teacher is using.

 Talk About the System

 Rather than wait and talk about the classroom sound reinforcement when you have a formal lesson, talk about the system when kids ask about it.
 Say how this helps everyone, and that kids should pay attention to whoever speaks through the microphone.
 Consider letting some pupils speak through the mic so they can hear their own voices.
-Children learn the best when they can relate to the lesson, so making it about them is a great way to help them feel at ease with the classroom reinforcement technology.
+Children learn best when they can relate to the lesson, so making it about them is a great way to help them feel at ease with the classroom reinforcement technology.

 Make It a Teachable Item